Can you save the world while damning yourself?

 Set against a collapsing society of corporate rot and casual oppression, it’s a story about how systems break people, how violence seduces, and how even the most hardened killer might still carry some sliver of hope, or delusion.

 There are no easy answers here.
 Instead, expect sharp dialogue, visceral action, and unsettling violence, all wrapped in a creeping sense of philosophical unease.
-This is not a tale of redemption.

 Random quote